-Well, it’s a simple one: While a daily exercise bout is great, it’s totally counterproductive if you’re seated in a car, on a computer or on a couch for the majority of the day.
-Research shows this.
+Well, it’s a simple one: While a daily exercise bout is great, it’s totally counterproductive if you’re seated in a car, in front of a computer or on a couch for the majority of the day.

 In fact, every hour you spend in a seated position increases your risk of heart disease by nearly 20 percent and your risk of early death from all preventable diseases by more than 10 percent, even if you exercise regularly.